MA (Counselling Psych), BA Hons, Grad Dip Fam Therapy, VAPP

 Trauma: Fiona has worked extensively with individuals who have experienced troubling or traumatic experiences and events in childhood and adulthood.
 This has led to a particular interest in attachment difficulties, dissociative disorders and post-traumatic stress.

 Women’s issues: Much of Fiona’s clinical work has focussed on assisting women to work though difficult or challenging life experiences.
 This has included relationship issues, fertility difficulties, pregnancy loss, postnatal depression and parenting.
 Fiona also has a long-standing interest in assisting new mothers to adjust to motherhood, and to attend to painful issues that may arise in family relationships during this sensitive time of transition and change.
-In addition, Fiona works with women who have body image concerns, and has an interest in assisting women to improve their relationship with their physical selves.
+In addition, Fiona works with women and men who have body image concerns, and has an interest in assisting individuals to improve their relationship with their physical selves.